flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+November 2024: Sarah was promoted to the role of Senior Lecturer above the Bar.

+October 2024: Emily Beasley and Georgia Gwatkin won awards for best talks in their categories at the Annual Biology Conference at UC and Fleur van Eyndhoven won the Best MSc paper award.
+Congratulations everyone!

 October 2024: Sarah had a theoretical paper with Suzanne Alonzo published in [Proceedings of the Royal Society B](https://royalsocietypublishing.org/doi/10.1098/rspb.2024.1715)!

 October 2024: One of Coley's thesis chapters came out in [Early View at Molecular Ecology](https://onlinelibrary.wiley.com/doi/10.1111/mec.17550)!